Woodworm solution for England’s largest surviving Medieval gateway

-Upon arrival, we carried out a timber inspection to the large spanning lintel to the port cullis within the Guard Chamber and the upper floor timbers within the North Tower.
-From our inspection, our surveyor noted there was considerable evidence of moisture ingress, as well as surface signs of decay and mycelium.
+The portcullis is a strong, heavy grating that can be lowered down grooves on each side of a gateway to block it.
+Upon arrival, Timberwise carried out a timber inspection to the large spanning lintel to the portcullis within the Guard Chamber and the upper floor timbers within the North Tower.
+Timberwise noted there was considerable evidence of moisture ingress, as well as surface signs of decay and mycelium.

 The inspection revealed an old and inactive infestation with re-infestations of wood borer activity; flight holes of recent origin were also observed denoting larval activity.

 The right-hand window lintel had decayed to a structurally unsound condition and would require replacement.
 The direct cause of the fungal decay was due to timbers been built directly into the masonry with no protection against moisture absorption.
 We advised that all new timbers must be isolated from the masonry with a suitable membrane.